-KPIs Measures Reduce time to PBS listing, i time from TGA registration to listing within the Term of the Agreement PBS time to regulatory and reimbursement applications in 2.
-Detailed scorecard on progra outcome of each clause of the Strategic Agreement ne date of this Agreement Enhanced reporting on invest F1 medicines tment in Report on the Commonwealth's annual gross and net investment in new medicines each financial year (separated from the supply chain component), subject to Government reporting rules
+KPIs Measures 1.
+Reduce time to PBS listing, including time from TGA registration to PBS listing within the Term of the Agreement 1.a) Measures in the control of the medicines industry such as time to regulatory and reimbursement applications in comparable overseas jurisdictions, with criteria as to why and consideration of international policies 1.b) Measures in the control of the Commonwealth such as time taken to assess applications 2.
+Detailed scorecard on progress and outcome of each clause of the Strategic Agreement As per current Joint Oversight Committee processes as at the date of this Agreement 3.
+Enhanced reporting on investment in F1 medicines Report on the Commonwealth's annual gross and net investment in new medicines each financial year (separated from the supply chain component), subject to Government reporting rules